A bevy of flags line the walkway to the United Nations building

 Greg Dalton: Right.
 And at least some in the country appear to be using this climate conference as a business opportunity.
 The BBC reported that a high level executive of COP29, a man named Elnur Soltanov who is also Azerbaijan’s deputy energy minister, was secretly recorded touting oil and gas investments to a person posing as a potential investor.

-Greg Dalton: Obviously, working oil and gas deals WHILE AT a climate conference is hypocritical.
+Greg Dalton: Obviously, working oil and gas deals while at a climate conference is hypocritical.
 But simply being in an oil-producing country doesn’t sink COP entirely.
 The head of last year’s conference in Dubai was also criticized for cutting deals.
 But progress was made, including an agreement transition away from fossil fuels.
 It was huge news.

 Ariana Brocious: Right, and what’s gobsmacking about that is: After 28 years of international meetings to discuss the global climate, that was the first time the words “fossil fuels” made it into the agreement.